Scarlet Finale! (Demo)

 Judging by the tone of his voice, Faith could tell he knew why the city was so deserted.

 “Many of the residents have abandoned the city.
-It was after the announcement of the “Day of the End.”
+It was after the “Day of the End” was officially announced.
 A few of them, just like me, don’t really care about that.
 I live for this restaurant, so I will continue to serve my customers for as long as my life allows me to.”

-Faith and Caroline tried to question the man for more details about this "Day of the End,” however, he completely avoided the topic afterwards.
+Faith and Caroline tried to question the man for more details about this "Day of the End,” however, he completely avoided the topic afterward.

 The man walked away to prepare the food, leaving Faith and Caroline alone.